-The white grape variety comes from Spain (hypothesis Middle East).
-Synonyms grouped alphabetically by country are Gredelin, Lardot, Maccabéo, Maccabeu, Ugni Blanc ( France ); Charas Blanc ( California ); Macabeu, Viura, Vuera Spain ).
-Despite seemingly suggestive synonyms or morphological She may not share similarities with the varieties Alcañón.
+The white grape variety comes from Spain (according to the Middle East hypothesis).
+Synonyms grouped alphabetically by country are Gredelin, Lardot, Maccabéo, Maccabeu, Ugni Blanc ( France ); Charas Blanc ( California ); Macabeu, Viura, Vuera ( Spain ).
+Despite apparently suggestive synonyms or morphological It must not be similar to the varieties Alcañón.
 Trebbiano Toscano (Ugni Blanc) or the genetically similar Xarello be confused.
-In 2013 took place DNA analysis resulted in a parenting To lift x Brustiano faux (not identical to Brustiano Bianco ).
-The variety was crossbred partner of the new breeds Calina (2) and Tulillah,
+Was done in 2013 DNA analysis resulted in parenthood To lift x Brustiano faux (not identical to Brustiano Bianco ).
+The variety was a cross partner of the new varieties Calina (2) and Tulillah,

-The origin is probable Penedès in Catalonia It was first mentioned in 1617 by the friar and agronomist Miquel Agustí (1560-1630) in his book on agriculture.
-The variety was in the early 19th century in southern France in the Roussillon It was first mentioned in Perpignan near the Spanish border in 1816.
-The late-maturing, high-yielding variety is resistant to drought and dryness, but especially vulnerable to Botrytis and a little less for fake ones mildew, It produces alcoholic, rather low-acid white wines with a flowery character.
-They are good for Barrique suitable.
+The origin is likely Penedès in Catalonia, where it was first mentioned in 1617 by the brother and agronomist Miquel Agustí (1560-1630) in his book on agriculture.
+The variety was grown in southern France in the early 19th century Roussillon introduced where it was first mentioned in Perpignan near the Spanish border in 1816.
+The late ripening, productive variety is resistant to drought and drought, but particularly prone to Botrytis and a little less for the wrong ones mildew, It produces alcoholic, low acid white wines with a floral character.
+You are good for Barrique suitable.

-Acreage in Spain totaled 38,417 hectares in 2010.
-In northern Spain, it is mostly under Macabeo or Viura the most cultivated white wine variety.
+The area under cultivation in Spain totaled 38,417 hectares in 2010.
+In northern Spain it is mostly the most cultivated white wine variety under Macabeo or Viura.
 The largest quantities are in Catalonia (13,700 ha), Castile-La Mancha (5,300 ha) and Aragon (5,000 ha).
-In the fields of Penedès and Conca de Barberà count them with you Parellada and Xarello to the three main varieties for the Cava, It is also widely used in the fields Extremadura.
-Rioja (90% of the white stock), Rueda and Valencia, She will too Mallorca grown.
+In the fields of Penedès and Conca de Barberà count them Parellada and Xarello to the three most important varieties for the Cava, It is also widespread in the fields Extremadura.
+Rioja (90% of the white population), Rueda and Valencia, She will be on too Mallorca grown.

-The acreage in France in 2010 was 2,628 hectares, falling sharply (ten years earlier it was twice as many).
-About 85% of the stock is located in the double region Languedoc-Roussillon where Macabeo for example in the fields Corbières.
-Minervois and Côtes du Roussillon is allowed.
-In Argentina There is a tiny stock of 2 hectares.
+The area under cultivation in France in 2010 was 2,628 hectares with a steep downward trend (ten years earlier there were twice as many).
+Around 85% of the stock is in the double region Languedoc-Roussillon where Macabeo for example in the fields Corbières.
+Minervois and Cotes du Roussillon is allowed.
+In Argentina there is a tiny inventory of 2 hectares.
 In 2010, a total of 41,046 hectares were reported (Statistics Kym Anderson ).
-That resulted in the worldwide varieties ranking the rank 20.
+That resulted in worldwide varieties ranking rank 20.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012